How to find a gardener who’s perfect for your garden

-Did I hear the unspoken phrase ‘for peanuts..’ at the end of that question?
+Did I hear the unspoken phrase ‘and wants to work a few hours a week for peanuts..’ at the end of that question?
 Or do we think that the recently retired are still charging 1990s prices?

 If you retire in your mid to late sixties, there’s probably a limit to how long you want to ‘keep your hand in.’
 Health or family issues may emerge.

 But the retired gardener who just wants ‘to do a few hours’ (and who hasn’t raised his prices for decades) does exist.
 At least, I have heard of one, although he doesn’t seem to be around just at the moment….

 OK, I get it.
 So how much does a gardener cost?